 What if you could combine workplace team building experiences with your value for social responsibility?
 How about building team morale while spending time outdoors?

-With Nature Consortium as your guide, you and your team can enjoy a private, personalized Team Building Experience in the West Duwamish Greenbelt – Seattle’s largest urban forest.
+With us as your guide, you and your team can enjoy a private, personalized Team Building Experience in the West Duwamish Greenbelt – Seattle’s largest urban forest.
 Team Building Experiences are a fun, healthy way to connect with colleagues outside of the office.
 This is your opportunity to enhance your community through ecological restoration and creative expression while cultivating cohesion within your team.